UweGerdes/frontend-development/README.md

 $ docker ps
 ```

-Open [http://localhost:3080/](http://localhost:3080/) in your preferred browser
+About 5 minutes and about 2 GB later open [http://localhost:3080/](http://localhost:3080/) in your preferred browser

 ## Create gulp docker image